ZYX2222/hERG_binding_regressor/README.md

 To replicate or devleop models more conveniently, the environment file <environmental.yml> is provided to install environment directly.

-（command： conda env create -f environment. yaml）
+（command： conda env create -f environment.yaml）

 ## Main